asdf2727/hugeint/README.md

 - ### Bit Functions

 	A more direct way of modifying and reading bits of the number.
 All functions allow positions outside written values (i.e. leading zeros), but due to two's complement negative numbers have leading ones.
+The position represents the bit index (e.g. 1000b is the 3rd bit).

 	- ```bool getBit (size_t pos)``` - returns the value of bit pos.
 	- ```void flipBit (size_t pos)``` - flips the bit at position pos.